August 7, 2012, was the day when I first walked on the American soil. Every immigrant to the US remembers this date verbatim.

 Because even when you help someone else, you end up helping yourself by getting the derived benefits of feeling happier that you were able to help someone.

-In fact, start with the documentary 'I Am Not Your Guru' before you get into his materials.
+If you're on the fence about Tony's teachings, start with the documentary 'I Am Not Your Guru' before you get into his materials.
 It's on Netflix.

 XVIII.
 Comedy - Louis CK has got to be the most honest person alive on earth at the moment.
 John Oliver, Trevor Noah, Stephen Colbert, Conan O' Brien, Bill Maher, the Late George Carlin - it's been only an year that I discovered these folks.